CS5704-VT/Course/HWs/HW2.md

 ## Scavenger Hunt

 Human-computer interaction (HCI) is a broad research field that seeks to improve how humans interact with technology, and encompasses a variety of software design concepts such as user interfaces (UI), user experience (UX), and user-cented design (UCD).
 However, many software applications today still incorporate ineffective, unusable, and non-intuitive interface designs leading to frustration for users.
 For this task, find an example of a poorly designed software interface.
-If possible, provide a screenshot or picture of the design with an explanation of why it is bad and discuss how the affordances of the system can be improved.
+If possible, provide a screenshot or picture of the design with an explanation of why you find the interface poorly designed and discuss how interface design processes (storyboarding, wireframes, or flow maps) can help the system be improved.

+**Due:** Friday (2/11) at 11:59pm